yoember/yoember.github.io/index.md

 * In terms of feedback on a form, there is a really cool solution on bootstrap: http://getbootstrap.com/css/#forms-control-validation (Check the "With optional icons" section.)

 Please try to implement the above requirements.
-When you finished, you can check in my repository.
-I am pretty sure, that your solution will be much better than mine. ;)
+When you're finished, you can check out my repository (the contact logic in my repository is located at `library-app/app/models/contact.js` because of how we refactor things later).
+I am pretty sure that your solution will be much better than mine. ;)

 ## <a name='lesson-3'></a>Lesson 3